 Greek Governing Boards.
 The Greek community is comprised of four major governing boards, individually responsible for managing and providing services to their member organizations.
-(For a list of Greek constituent groups, see page 136.)
 The Greek governing boards share an office in 325-326 Student Services Building, 353-2965, gogreek.msu.edu

 Interfraternity Council.
-As the governing board for the 26 men's Greek letter organizations currently active on campus, the IFC provides programs and services through its internal organizational structure of seven elected executive officers and a number of appointed leadership positions to over 1,300 fraternity men.
+As the governing board for the 23 men's Greek letter organizations currently active on campus, the IFC provides programs and services through its internal organizational structure of eight elected executive officers and a number of appointed leadership positions to more than 1,200 fraternity men.

 National Pan-Hellenic Council.
 The NPHC Council consists of 9 historically African-American Greek letter organizations, 7 of which are active at Michigan State University.
-The seven-member elected executive committee serves as an advocate for almost 100 NPHC members, coordinates events and activities for the council and sponsors programs and services of member organizations.
+The seven-member elected executive committee serves as an advocate for more than 100 NPHC members, coordinates events and activities for the council and sponsors programs and services of member organizations.

 Panhellenic Council.
-Eight elected executive officers and other appointed leadership positions assist the Panhellenic Council in providing programs and services to the 13 women's Greek letter organizations.
-The Panhellenic Council actively promotes Greek life and women's issues in the campus community, coordinates the activities and programs of member organizations, and plans major events, and activities for 1,500 Greek women.
+Nine elected executive officers and other appointed leadership positions assist the Panhellenic Council in providing programs and services to the 13 women's Greek letter organizations.
+The Panhellenic Council actively promotes Greek life and women's issues in the campus community, coordinates the activities and programs of member organizations, and plans major events and activities for 1,300 Greek women.

-Fourth Greek Independent Council (4GIC).
-Founded in April, 2000, 4GIC is the umbrella for MSU's multicultural fraternities and sororities.
-Four elected executive positions represent and coordinate communication among the 7 member organizations involving over 80 men and women.
+Independent Greek Council (IGC).
+Founded in April, 2000, IGC is the umbrella for MSU's Asian, Latino/Latina, and multicultural fraternities and sororities.
+Four elected executive positions represent and coordinate communication among the 8 member organizations involving more than 80 men and women.

-Intercooperative Council (ICC) governs the cooperative living units.
+Student Housing Cooperative (SHC) formerly known as Intercooperative Council, governs the cooperative living units.
 Co-ops are student owned and managed houses that contribute social benefits and economic savings to the members.
-Located at 541 E. Grand River, 355-8313. msu.edu/~coop
+Located at 541 E. Grand River, 355-8313. www.msu.coop